Author, Inventor, Teacher, Radio Personality

 The company has asked me to be a part of picking a new program director, and you may soon see, or hear about, ads in trade magazines.
 There is no time line other than, when we find the best person, that person will be hired, but the search has begun.

 In watching other retirements, I always thought it was a little hokey when the person talked about family and grandchildren.
 But with 5 grandkids now, and another one the way, I now get it.

 I’d be happy to speak to any of you about any of this.
 As always, my door is open.

-Van is single and has three grown children and six grandchildren.
+Van is married to Becky and has three grown children and six grandchildren.
 He lives in the house where he was raised after his parents brought him home as a newborn from Iowa Methodist Hospital.
 He has the odd distinction of living in the same house three different times.